new-guy/screeps-os/README.md

 - Need defenses
 - We just need to be at the point where we can start to establish a room on the mmo

+### Tidy UP pt 3

+- Update mining route discovery to perform route discovery as a separate function, or cache the known paths

 ### Post RCL4 - this is (duh) big.